 Pyrotex always enters into a contractual agreement with our Clients when we stage a pyrotechnic display.
 The contract spells out the parties involved; the location and date of the event; what Pyrotex will provide; what the Client will provide; and, what and when the Client will pay Pyrotex.
 Depending on whether the display is indoors or out, there will be a specific cancellation policy detailed (see section below).
 There will also be a section on firing site concerns and needs, plus the issue of safety distances and security are addressed.

-A non-refundable deposit equal to 50% of the display budget is due with the signed contract.
+A non-refundable retainer equal to 50% of the display budget is due with the signed contract.
 We must receive your deposit to hold the show date.
 The balance is due prior to the event, plus any additional costs that you have approved.
 Payment is requested by check or secured funds.

 The fire code requires a minimum of 15 feet between the audience and any pyrotechnic effect; cast members and crew are allowed to be closer.
 All staging materials, including drapes, must be flame-retardant.
 There must be adequate ceiling height and ventilation in and around the effects.
 It is not uncommon for effects designed for indoor use to be used outdoors.